include kw: “citizenship interview experience” and “n400 experience” and “naturalization interview”

 - Your interview appointment notice

 Please note that apart from the above documents, the USCIS may ask you to come with additional documents.
+Click here for the latest USCIS checklist.
 If this is required of you, it must have been sent along with your appointment letter.
 Failure to present any of the required evidence will lead to your application being denied or delayed.
 So, be very sure you double-check and ascertain that all the items are with you before leaving home for the interview.
 Get to the interview center at least 30 minutes before the time of your interview.

 Citizenship Interview Result